-From time to time, the Company utilizes hourly leased aircraft to efficiently optimize management's time for business travel.
-If seating is available, the Company permits an executive's spouse or other guests to accompany the executive on the flight.
-In all cases, if the aircraft is used for personal purposes, the executive reimburses the Company the value of the personal usage of the aircraft at the greater of the imputed income under SEC rules and the Standard Industry Fare Level (SIFL) value under Internal Revenue Service regulations.
+From time to time, the Company utilizes Company-owned and Company-leased vehicles (each a "Company vehicle") and Company-employed drivers to efficiently optimize management's time for business travel.
+If the Company vehicle and Company-employed driver is used for personal purposes, the executive reimburses the Company the value of the personal usage of the Company vehicle and Company-employed driver's time at the greater of the imputed income under SEC rules and the Standard Industry Fare Level (SIFL) value under Internal Revenue Service regulations.